An Introduction to Hermeticism

 Hermetics has long been associated with the mysterious Ancient text that was forged upon twelve indestructible Emerald tablets and is thought of consisted of knowledge contained within of the Prima Materia, (the alchemy to the philosophers stone).

-Hermetics was termed from the medieval Latin hermeticus, which is derived from the name of , Hermes Trismegistus, meaning thrice great with reference to the Emerald Tablet of Hermes Trismegistus, in which was within contained the knowledge of three parts of wisdom of the Universe, including Alchemy, Astrology and Theurgy.
+Hermetics was termed from the medieval Latin hermeticus, which is derived from the name of Hermes Trismegistus, meaning thrice great with reference to the Emerald Tablet of Hermes Trismegistus, in which was within contained the knowledge of three parts of the wisdom of the Universe, including Alchemy, Astrology and Theurgy.
 (The latter of which will be the focus regarding meditation).

 Perhaps the most well known of philosophical writings is the Hermetic texts are contained in the Corpus Hermeticum, a collection of approximately seventeen treatises originally composed in Egypt and written in the Greek language.